Piano Sonata No. 11 (Mozart): II. Menuetto

 The second movement of the sonata is a standard minuet and trio movement in A major.

 III.
 Alla turca

-The last movement, marked Alla turca, popularly known as the "Turkish Rondo" or "Turkish March", is often heard on its own and is one of Mozart's best-known piano pieces.
+The last movement, marked Alla turca, is popularly known as the "Turkish Rondo" or "Turkish March".

 Mozart himself titled the rondo "Alla turca".
 It imitates the sound of Turkish Janissary bands, the music of which was much in vogue at that time.